Mungo Park Jr.: Later years

 Park was reported as "newly returned from South America" when he competed in the Scottish Professional Championship in May 1914.
 In February 1915, he enlisted in the Royal Army Medical Corps and served as a private with the 73rd Field Ambulance in France until his discharge in May 1919.

 After the war, he returned to Argentina and again to the United States in 1923 to complete the work done by Willie, now in failing health, at St Johnsbury Country Club in Vermont.

 Although he spent that winter, and the next, in Argentina, Mungo remained in the United States until 1936 with spells as professional at rather eccentric resorts, including the Victorian castle run on Quaker principles at Lake Mohonk, New York, and the Castle Hot Springs resort in Arizona.

 Golf course architect

-He built many courses in Argentina, but many have disappeared.
+Park built many courses in Argentina, but many have disappeared.
 The most prestigious of the courses he had built is the San Andres Golf Club in 1907.
 The course remains active.